 GG = 11 reserved

-System time)
+GGGGG=00010: System time

 The command for the system time is three bytes long and has the format:

 {preamble} 0 [00000000] 1 [110-00010] 1 [MMMMMMMM] 1 [MMMMMMMM] 1 {xor checksum} 0

 The bits marked ‘M’, indicate milliseconds since system startup.
 The maximum value is 0xFFFF = 65535 and corresponds to about 65.5 seconds.
 The third byte contains the most significant bits, the fourth byte contains the least significant bits.
 When the maximum value is reached, the counter starts again at 0.
 When determining relative times of up to one minute can easily be worked with a 16 bit integer without an error due to an overflow.